 Water damage is one of the most common property damage types, especially for condos.
-The examples of damage that occur from water include pipe breaks, AC leaks, and shower leaks.
+Examples of damage that occur from water include pipe breaks, AC leaks, and shower leaks.
 This type of property damage can affect homes, condos, and commercial properties – but what if the damage source is not your property?
 This is a significant concern for condo owners.
 The condo location presents the possibility of filing a water damage claim due to damage from the condo above yours.
 As a condo owner, there is a chance that you will come home to a leak in the ceiling.
 If this happens, here are the next steps we recommend taking.

 Locate the water damage source